symphonycms/jit_image_manipulation/README.markdown

     'disable_upscaling' => 'yes',       // yes/no (editable)
     'disable_proxy_transform' => 'yes', // yes/no (editable)
     'allow_origin' => '',               // string (editable)
-    'max_age' => null,                  // integer (hidden)
+    'max_age' => 259200,                // integer (hidden)
 ),
 ```

 ### cache

-Setting this to '1' will activate the file cache, meaning request will be save and served later
+Setting this to '1' will activate the file cache, meaning request will be save to disk and served later

 ### quality